victor-smirnov/digital-philosophy/Artificial Intelligence.md

 24. Note that if we accept that "rational" problem solving ability can be unsound and incomplete, then we can reduce rational intelligence to emotional one and implement it on the same computational substrate.
 Then such rationality will be heavily biased in many ways, and reduces to specific type of phenomenal report like "I'm reasoning logically here".
 Note that sound and complete inference not feasible for everything except very narrow sets of problems.

 25. The last question is "why" self-referentiality.
-Any on-line learning system must maintain consistency of its knowledge base, so it must somehow reason about itself.
+Any online learning system must maintain consistency of its knowledge base, so it must somehow reason about itself.
 Any sufficiently large computer has non-perfect hardware that becomes more error-prone with size and has some kind of "homeostasis" to maintain.
 Self-referentiality emerges naturally in such environments.
 Moreover, all modern IT systems not just stores part of their computational states into logs, but can even act on this stored state, thus having some rudimentary self-model.
 Artificial consciousness is inevitable for sufficiently large and generic AI.

 26. Note that while self-hosted induction in a self-referential machine does not explain consciousness in a strict philosophical sense, it transforms the problem from philosophical to functional domain, by explaining phenomenal reports in a functional way.
 If brain is indeed a self-referential machine, then it can improve its own process introspection in a monotonic way.
 If all subjective phenomena believed explainable in the limit this way by a person, then she can see herself as a machine phenomenally.
 Or, in another words, conceptual gap between self-aware person and machine disappears.
 That is what we need for upcoming age of AI.